 MEANING OF THE FOOD BLESSING

-The custom of blessing food on Easter arose from the discipline of fasting throughout Lent and the special Easter fast during the Easter Triduum.
+This custom arose from the discipline of fasting throughout Lent and the special Easter fast during the Easter Triduum.
 Easter was the first day when meat, eggs, and other foods could again be eaten.
-Although not of obligation, the special fast during the Triduum may still be observed as well as the tradition of blessing food for the first meal of Easter.
+Although not an obligation, the special fast during the Triduum may still be observed as well as the tradition of blessing food for the first meal of Easter.

 This custom developed into various forms in different regions/countries and people would bring foods to be consumed either immediately after the Easter Vigil or on Sunday morning.
-One form of the rite (practiced in Slovakia) contains separate blessings for meats, diary products, and bread (Pascha).
+One form of the rite (practiced in Slovakia) contains separate blessings for meats, dairy products, and bread (Pascha).
+Occasionally, little wax-lambs would be blessed and distributed to the faithful on the following Sunday.

 SETTING IN LITURGY